Posted by Alison Arthur on 21 Nov 2019

-We keep a close eye on headlines related to the payments ecosystem.
-Here are three recent stories that captured our attention.
+The payments industry moves at the speed of light.
+At Alacriti, we keep a close eye on newsmakers that impact the electronic billing and payments ecosystem.
+Here are three recent headlines that captured our attention.

 The National Retail Federation® released its forecast for the 2019 holiday season.
 Some key takeaways include: